GINTRIP: Interpretable Temporal Graph Regression using Information bottleneck and Prototype-based method: Conclusion

 \section{Conclusion}

-In this study, we emphasize the significance of explainability in spatio-temporal graph neural networks.
-To address this, we propose a novel framework called GINTRIP that not only predicts future spatio-temporal signals accurately but also provides interpretable time-aware subgraphs.
+In this study, we address the need for explainability in spatio-temporal graph neural networks by introducing a novel framework called GINTRIP.
+This method not only predicts future spatio-temporal signals accurately but also provides interpretable time-aware subgraphs.
 Our framework incorporates the prototype learning approach which employs variational approximation for tractability.
 Additionally, we introduce a unified Temporal-GNN that provides intrinsically explainable and robust spatio-temporal representations.
 Through comprehensive experiments, we examine the hypothesis that self-explainability causes predictability and robustness.
 Our results surpass existing state-of-the-art baselines in both predictive accuracy and explainability.
 In future research, we plan to investigate interpretability in hypergraphs.